DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If you must deploy the Forwarder to a VPC without direct public internet access, and you cannot use AWS PrivateLink to connect to Datadog (for example, if your organization is hosted on the Datadog EU site (i.e. datadoghq.eu)), then you can send data via a proxy.

 1. Unless the Forwarder is deployed to a public subnet, follow the [instructions](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to add endpoints for Secrets Manager and S3 to the VPC, so that the Forwarder can access those services.
 2. Update your proxy with following configurations ([HAProxy](https://github.com/DataDog/datadog-serverless-functions/blob/master/aws/logs_monitoring/proxy_conf/haproxy.txt) or [Nginx](https://github.com/DataDog/datadog-serverless-functions/blob/master/aws/logs_monitoring/proxy_conf/nginx.txt)).
+If you are using another proxy, or Web Proxy, whitelist the datadog domain eg. .datadoghq.com .
 3. When installing the Forwarder with the CloudFormation template, set `DdUseVPC`, `VPCSecurityGroupIds` and `VPCSubnetIds`.
 4. Ensure the `DdFetchLambdaTags` option is disabled, because AWS VPC does not yet offer an endpoint for the Resource Groups Tagging API.
+5.

+- If using HAProxy or Nginx

-5. Set `DdApiUrl` to `http://<proxy_host>:3834` or `https://<proxy_host>:3834`.
+  - Set `DdApiUrl` to `http://<proxy_host>:3834` or `https://<proxy_host>:3834`.
-6. Set `DdTraceIntakeUrl` to `http://<proxy_host>:3835` or `https://<proxy_host>:3835`.
+  - Set `DdTraceIntakeUrl` to `http://<proxy_host>:3835` or `https://<proxy_host>:3835`.
-7. Set `DdUrl` to `<proxy_host>` and `DdPort` to `3837`.
+  - Set `DdUrl` to `<proxy_host>` and `DdPort` to `3837`.

+- Otherwise, if using Web Proxy

+  - Set `DdHttpProxyURL` to your proxy endpoint.
+Eg. `http://<proxy_host>:<port>`, or if your proxy has a username and password `http://<username>:<password>@<proxy_host>:<port>`

-8. Set `DdNoSsl` to `true` if connecting to the proxy using `http`.
+7. Set `DdNoSsl` to `true` if connecting to the proxy using `http`.
-9. Set `DdSkipSslValidation` to `true` if connecting to the proxy using `https` with a sef-signed certificate.
+8. Set `DdSkipSslValidation` to `true` if connecting to the proxy using `https` with a self-signed certificate.

 ### Code signing

 The Datadog Forwarder is signed by Datadog.
 If you would like to verify the integrity of the Forwarder, please use the manual installation method.
 [Create a Code Signing Configuration](https://docs.aws.amazon.com/lambda/latest/dg/configuration-codesigning.html#config-codesigning-config-console) that includes Datadog’s Signing Profile ARN (`arn:aws:signer:us-east-1:464622532012:/signing-profiles/DatadogLambdaSigningProfile/9vMI9ZAGLc`) and associate it with the Forwarder Lambda function before uploading the Forwarder ZIP file.

 ## CloudFormation parameters